chfa timeline

 2022

-Middle-income Access Program
+Middle-income Access program

-As accessing affordable housing becomes increasingly challenging for households earning moderate incomes, CHFA’s Middle-income Access Program is supported with $25 million in state funds.
+As accessing affordable housing becomes increasingly challenging for households earning moderate incomes, CHFA’s Middle-income Access program is supported with $25 million in state funds.
 This strengthened the program’s ability to support developments serving middle-income households across the state.

 Pictured: Wintergreen Apartments, CHFA rental housing customer, Keystone